quocdat32461997/ggpm/repo/Scripts/readme.md

-Some scripts for hgraph2graph project
+Some scripts for molecule projects